 • Powers Court Centre runs from Clarendon to Williams streets, alongside Coppinger Row.
 It’s in a Georgian townhouse that is considered one of the most elegant and elaborate in Dublin.

 It’s filled with luxury boutiques.
 But even if you don’t shop there, walk to the very interior of the Centre and look up.
 It was once an inner courtyard and has a glass ceiling, marble floors, elegant staircases and greenery everywhere you look.
-It’s quite something.
+It’s quite lovely.

 The arcade was built in the 1890s to give everyday Dubliners an elegant shopping experience.
-It’s a bit cramped inside but try to find a good vantage point to appreciate the tile floors, hanging lamps, arched windows that let in light, and the metal work and terra cotta trim.
+It’s a bit cramped inside but try to find a good vantage point to appreciate the tile floors, hanging lamps, arched windows that let in light, and the metal work and terracotta trim.
 The red stone exterior is so nice it’s hard to believe it’s always been a shopping center.

-Dublin Restaurants: Two amazing dinners
+Two amazing dinners

 We had two excellent, sophisticated dinners at two very different modern-Irish restaurants.
 Either will remind you that you are sophisticated, fun-loving adults in addition to being parents.

 We mentioned to our waiter that it was our first night in Ireland and he replied that we were setting a high bar for the rest of our meals there.
-I was taken aback, but the decided I liked the pride he took in the restaurant where he worked.
+I was taken aback, but then decided I liked the pride he took in the restaurant where he worked.
 Also, he was right.

 We finished with a ginger-pear cake that we ordered because other people were eating it and it looked good.
 It was spongy and moist and had an autumnal mix of flavors that would be perfect for a Thanksgiving dessert.